All Episodes

 My lips are touching this microphone right now.

-Any number of highly trained specialist techniques that we, who are professionals in this business use.
+Any number of highly trained specialist techniques that we, who are professionals in this business, use.

 I might damage it as well.

-Uh so while it looks like it's far away on the on the ditto cam, it's actually right in front of me.
+So while it looks like it's far away on the ditto cam, it's actually right in front of me, just turned off to the side.

 All right, quick timeout.